putyourlightson/craft-campaign/README.md

 The Campaign plugin will be available to purchase in the official Craft Plugin Store.
 Updates will be free, annual renewal fees will be in alignment with the plugin store's guidelines ([plugin store FAQ](https://github.com/craftcms/cms/wiki/Plugin-Store-FAQ)).
 **Campaign: $129**
 **Campaign Pro: $249** ([view pro features](https://craftcampaign.com/docs/pro-features))

-### Requirements
-The Campaign plugin requires Craft CMS 3.0.0-RC16 or later.

-### Installation
-To install the plugin, search for "Campaign" in the Craft Plugin Store, or install manually using composer.

-    composer require putyourlightson/craft-campaign

 ### Docs
 Read the full documentation at [craftcampaign.com/docs](https://craftcampaign.com/docs).